marcin0115/marcin0115.github.io-project2-ToDoList/README.md

 To do list App created with JavaScrit.

-The main container is a section with a form who enable addition new tasks, and div with a list of current tasks.
+The main container is a section with a form which enables addition of new tasks and div with a list of current tasks.
-Additional footer allow to check the time and date.
+Additional footer allows to check the time and date.

 ### Technologies
 Project is created with: